4KevR/the-curator/README.md

 pre-commit install
 ```

-Finally, set the defined variables in `.env.local` accordingly.
+Finally, set the defined variable in `.env.local` accordingly.
 If you don't know the value of the AUDIO_DEVICE, leave it empty, the CLI will print a list of available devices on startup.

 ### Client (Web application)